Program - ICPC 2016

 This paper presents PORBS, a parallelised observation-based slicing tool.
 The tool itself is written in Java making it platform independent and leverages the build chain of the system being sliced to avoid the need to replicate complex compiler analysis.
 The target audience of PORBS is software engineers and researchers working with and on tools and techniques for software comprehension, debugging, re-engineering, and maintenance.

-STAC: A Tool for Static Textual Analysis of Code | PDFLink
+STAC: A Tool for Static Textual Analysis of Code | PDF

 Saket Khatiwada, Michael Kelly, and Anas Mahmoud